How many times have you written a blog post that has faded into obscurity never to be seen again?

 Circling back to the first blog on this list, Backlinko is the master at keeping his content updated as any of his significant posts show with an annual update highlighted in the title.

-In fact, it’s Dean that shows reviewing and republishing content gave him a 260 percent increase in organic traffic. (and no, I’m not sponsored by Backlinko).
+In fact, Sleeknote shows reviewing and republishing content gave them a 290.67% increase in organic traffic and 177.78% increase in on-page conversions.

 To produce high-quality content, the following 10 steps will ensure your publishing will be elevated to outstanding and deliver better results for your blog: